fbpx

 To save sunflower seeds, cut the flower heads off the plants when the outer petals fall off.
 Dry the whole heads by hanging them upside down or placing them on a flat surface for a couple of weeks.
 Harvest sunflower seeds by hand, by rubbing one head against another, or with a bucket topped with hardware cloth.
 Dry the individual seeds in a single layer on a screen or another dry surface before storing them.

-Sunflower seeds are easy to collect and store for planting next year.
+Seeds from sunflower plants are easy to collect and store for planting next year.
 Just let the flowers go to seed, then harvest the seeds and keep them in a cool, dry place.

-Planting sunflowers for seed saving
+Planting sunflowers for seed-saving

 To ensure a large quantity of viable seed that is genetically diverse, plant at least 12 sunflowers of one variety.
+Start with seeds from reputable providers growing healthy sunflower plants.

-Sunflowers are outcrossers and some are obligate crossers.
+Sunflowers are outcrossers, and some are obligate crossers.
 Different varieties of these outbreeding plants readily cross to create new child varieties.
 If you do want to cross two varieties, they can be planted next to each other.
 You can develop your own backyard sunflower varieties this way!

-Isolating a single variety by distance requires a minimum of 1000 feet (300 m), and is unreasonable in most home gardens.
+Isolating a single variety by distance requires a minimum of 1000 feet (300 m) and is unreasonable in most home gardens.
 It is not uncommon for commercial seed producers to isolate varieties by 10,000 feet (3,000 m).
 A good solution for home gardeners is to bag the sunflower heads and hand-pollinate the flowers to prevent cross-pollination.

 Choose an open-pollinated variety